PerfectlySoft/Perfect-CRUD/README.md

 	}
 }
 ```
-It's type-safe (you can't specify bogus key paths, except in the where which can only be validated at run time), and the package has zero dependencies.
+It's type-safe (you can't specify bogus key paths, except in the `where` clause, which can only be validated at run time), and the package has zero dependencies.
 The expression system lets you use real Swift operators (>=, !=, etc.) so you aren't specifying conditions as a String.
 So almost everything is validated at compile time.

 I plan to add update/insert/delete and use it on the qBiq project and see where it goes.